Skip to main content

 Let's summarise all that.

-• Where the front end only wants to receive a subset of rows, or is using pagination, DATA_LOGON will have MAX_ROWS = MAX_VIEW and MOVING_VIEW = false.
+• Where the front end only wants to receive a subset of rows, or is using pagination, DATA_LOGON has MAX_ROWS = MAX_VIEW and MOVING_VIEW = false.

 Criteria matching